How to Study for Your NCLEX-PN

 NCSBN uses Bloom’s Taxonomy to write NCLEX test items: “Since the practice of nursing requires application of knowledge, skills and abilities, the majority of items are written at the application or higher levels of cognitive ability, which requires more complex thought processing.”
 (Read this Nurse Plus article to learn more about Bloom’s taxonomy and to see examples of questions you may encounter on your NCLEX.)

-What’s the best place to start studying for my NCLEX-PN?
+What’s the best place to start studying?

 We recommend that you begin by downloading the NCSBN Test Plan for the NCLEX-PN.
 The test plan is effective April 1, 2020 through March 31, 2023.
 It is the road map for your studies.